nocts2224/nocts2224/README.md

 <!-- Profile Header -->
 <h1 align="center">Hi 👋, I'm Noctzx</h1>
-<h3 align="center">A newbie developer who has a nack of building websites and games</h3>
+<h3 align="center">A newbie developer who has a knack for building websites and games</h3>

 ---